 The tubes are about what one would expect of a high-quality watercolor tube.
 On the front, the label includes the shade name in multiple languages and the amount of paint per tube.

-On the remainder of the label, you will find technical information, such as the pigments used and the lightfast rating.
+On the remainder of the label, you will find technical information, such as the pigments used and the permanence and lightfast rating.
 This information is easy to find and is helpful when planning a project.

 This brand is innovative and tries to use vegan and natural pigments whenever possible.
 They offer both Primatek and luminescent shades.
 Primatek shades are made from natural minerals, including semi-precious stones, which are ground ultra-fine.